Live

 This is solvable

 That’s one of the features I’m most proud of in Steadyline.
-Not the charts, not the AI chat — the clinician report.
+Not the charts, not the AI chat.
+The clinician report.
 A structured, one-page summary of your mental health data that you can bring to your next appointment and actually change how that 15 minutes is spent.

 Your doctor is smart.
 Give them better input and you’ll get better output.
 It’s that simple.